ShaunSpinelli/shaunspinelli.github.io/blog/spotify/index.md

 date: 2022-01-26
 ---

 Spotify Wrapped is cool, but I wanted to gain a more in-depth understanding of my music listening habits.
 Unfortunately, Spotify's API doesn't provide full access to your listening history.
-However, the next best option is to fetch the latest 50 tracks you've listened to.
+The next best option is to fetch the latest 50 tracks you've listened to.
 With this limitation in mind, I set out to create a project that could start recording all the songs I listened to and perform data analysis on them.

 <!--truncate-->